Tracee Ellis Ross Has A New Hair-Care Company — & It's A Game-Changer

 That early start on product testing and Ross' time on Girlfriends served to be the perfect foundation for the years of trial and error it takes to create a product line.
 "They don't teach you in school how to take a dream and turn into it into a real thing," she says.
 Despite certain "entrepreneurial struggles," nothing ever stopped Ross from pursuing her vision.
 And three years ago, Ross finally found herself working directly with chemists to develop the formulas that would become Pattern Beauty.

 After plenty of testing, Ross was able to finally create what she dreamt up in 2008.
-The Pattern Beauty offering ranges from $9 (£7) to $42 (£34), includes three tools (hair clip, shower brush, and microfibre towel), and has seven products (a shampoo, conditioners, a leave-in, and oils) for multiple curl types (medium,
+The Pattern Beauty offering ranges from $9 to $42, includes three tools (hair clip, shower brush, and microfiber towel), and has seven products (a shampoo, conditioners, a leave-in, and oils) for multiple curl types (medium,

 coily, and tight-textured).
 Each of the products, minus the oils, come in various packaging sizes, from 3 oz to 29 oz, so that you never have to be restricted to dime-size portions.